-From 12th to 20th May this year the ancient city of Fez comes alive once again with the sounds of music from around the world.
+From 22nd to 30th June 2018 the ancient city of Fez comes alive once again with the sounds of music from around the world.
 Renowned musicians, artists, intellectuals, filmmakers and other creative minds have gathered in one of Africa’s most evocative imperial cities to perform in 60 unforgettable sold-out events celebrating the power of collaboration and imagination.

 Audiences will be treated to a fabulous array of original and new works that blend diverse musical traditions aimed at overcoming prejudice and interracial barriers.

 The concerts will take place in the fabulous courtyards of the city’s glamorous palaces, in gardens and squares.

 “The Fez World Sacred Music Festival provides a great opportunity to experience the glamour and atmosphere of Fez during perhaps the best month of the year to be here, when the weather is sunny and pleasant and the city brims with cultural inspiration”.

 “The time will come when you see we’re all one.”